pencer-io/pencer-io.github.io/_posts/2021-03-20-ctf-thm-gatekeeper.md

 !mona bytearray -b "\x00"
 ```

-You can see in the output it list all of the possible ASCII characters:
+You can see in the output it lists all of the possible ASCII characters:

 ![gatekeeper-bytearray](/assets/images/2021-03-17-22-06-01.png)